menu

 The overall crime rate in LaGrange is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, LaGrange doesn't have a public transportation system that people use for their commute.
+LaGrange is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call LaGrange home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of LaGrange residents report their race to be White, followed by Native American.
+The greatest number of LaGrange residents report their race to be White, followed by Asian.
 Important ancestries of people in LaGrange include German, English, Irish, European, and Dutch.

 The most common language spoken in LaGrange is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.

 Notable & Unique Neighborhood Characteristics